 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.

 - More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More modern: Was introduced somewhat (1 year and 3 months) more recently.

-If the count of individual advantages (bullet points above) is taken as a guide, the 5D Mark III emerges as the winner of the contest (16 : 14 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the 5D Mark III comes out slightly ahead of the RX100 II (16 : 15 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon 5D Mark III and the Sony RX100 II place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Travel-Zoom Camera listings whether the two cameras rank among the cream of the crop.